 The transient state of erosion inferred by the rock luminescence measurements reflected the stochastic nature of erosion over the last 4 ka, where a lower time-averaged erosion rate was interrupted by discrete intervals of higher time-averaged erosion rates.
 Rock weathering would have been dependent upon a variety of factors, primarily rock type and climate (Merrill 1906).
 The main constituents of the Torridonian sandstones are quartz, alkali and plagioclase feldspar (mostly albite), with precipitated quartz cementing the rock being resistant to chemical weathering (Stewart and Donnellan, 1992).
 However, the red colouring of the sandstones represents the presence of Fe within the rock (Stewart and Donnellsan, 1992), which is prone to chemical weathering via oxidation and reduction.
 Field evidence of quartz grain protrusions on the rock surfaces (Fig. 1) indicated that granular disintegration, rather than flaking or shattering, was the likely weathering process that produced material for erosion on these hard boulders (e.g. Swantesson, 1992).
-This is also supported by a lack of shattered material surrounding the large sampled boulders (and in fact on much of the Beinn Alligin rock avalanche deposit), despite the presence of dense, low-level vegetation surrounding the boulders (e.g. Fig. S6).
 Granular disintegration has been reported as responsible for much of the general microweathering in the temperate climate of Southern and Central Sweden during the Holocene (e.g. Swantesson, 1992).

-Given the coupling between precipitation, temperature and erosion (e.g. Reiners et al., 2003; Portenga and Bierman, 2011), the stochastic processes producing transient erosion can relate to varying environmental conditions (Hall et al. 2012; Swantesson, 1992; Whalley et al. 1982).
-In an environment where moisture is abundant due to high precipitation rates (e.g. for NW Scotland, annual precipitation rates between 1981 and 2010 were ca. 2,300 mm/a; Met Office, 2021), chemical weathering dominates; this is also reported for Holocene weathering processes in Sweden (Swantesson, 1989, 1992).
+Given the coupling between precipitation, mean annual temperature and erosion (e.g. Reiners et al., 2003; Portenga and Bierman, 2011), the stochastic processes producing transient erosion can relate to varying environmental conditions (Hall et al. 2012; Swantesson, 1992; Whalley et al. 1982).
+In an environment where moisture is abundant due to high precipitation rates (e.g. for NW Scotland, annual precipitation rates between 1981 and 2010 were ca. 2,300 mm/a; Met Office, 2021), chemical weathering dominates, as also reported for Holocene weathering processes in Sweden (Swantesson, 1989, 1992).
 Moisture availability, rather than temperature, is the limiting factor as studies have reported the presence of chemical weathering in natural settings subject to sub-zero temperatures (e.g. northern Canada, Hall, 2007; Antarctica, Balke et al. 1991).
-Proxy evidence from across the British Isles records variability in temperature and precipitation rates over the last 4.5 ka, where key increases in precipitation occurred at 2,750, 1,650 and 550 cal. years BP correlated to Bond cycles (Charman, 2010).
-Thus, the transient erosion rates measured from boulders of the Beinn Alligin avalanche were potentially a representation of the fluctuations in moisture availability experienced over the last 4.5 ka.
+Proxy evidence from across the British Isles records variability in temperature and precipitation rates over the last 4 ka, where key increases in precipitation occurred at 2,750, 1,650 and 550 cal. years BP correlated to Bond cycles (Charman, 2010).
+Thus, the transient erosion rates measured from boulders of the Beinn Alligin avalanche were potentially a representation of the fluctuations in moisture availability experienced over the last 4 ka.
 Such processes can only be inferred from luminescence depth profiles as they are sensitive to changing erosion on shorter timeframes than all other techniques.

-7. Conclusion
+8. Conclusion